abhimanoj4423/ML-Algorithm-mathematical-and-geometric-intuition/Ensemble Learning/readme.md

 # Ensemble learning
+## Bagging algorithms:
+* Bagging meta-estimator
+* Random forest

+## Boosting algorithms:
+* AdaBoost
+* GBM
+* XGBM
+* Light GBM

 ## 1. Stacking
 Stacking is an ensemble learning technique that uses predictions from multiple models (for example decision tree, knn or svm) to build a new model.
 This model is used for making predictions on the test set.
-Below is a step-wise explanation for a simple stacked ensemble.

 ## 2. Blending
 Blending follows the same approach as stacking but uses only a holdout (validation) set from the train set to make predictions.
 In other words, unlike stacking, the predictions are made on the holdout set only.
 The holdout set and the predictions are used to build a model which is run on the test set.
-Here is a detailed explanation of the blending process.

 ## 3. Bagging
 The idea behind bagging is combining the results of multiple similar models to get a generalized result.
 Bootstrapping is a sampling technique in which we create subsets of observations from the original dataset, with replacement.
 The size of the subsets is the same as the size of the original set.Bagging (or Bootstrap Aggregating) technique uses these subsets (bags) to get a fair idea of the distribution (complete set).
 The size of subsets created for bagging may be less than the original set.